bundlewrap/bundlewrap/doc/dev_item.rst

             """
             raise NotImplementedError

-        def fix(self, keys, sdict, sdict_actual):
+        def fix(self, status):
             """
             Do whatever is necessary to correct this item.
-The keys argument is a list of keys that differ in the two given sdicts.
+The given ItemStatus object has the following useful information:

+                status.keys     list of cdict keys that need fixing status.cdict    cached copy of self.cdict()
+                status.sdict    cached copy of self.sdict()
             """
             raise NotImplementedError